sblanky/dubstandard/README.md

 Currently the easiest way to run the program is to start with an isotherm in `.aif` format.
 Example isotherms (copied from [betsi](https://github.com/nakulrampal/betsi-gui)) can be found in [`./example/aif/`](./example/aif/).
 Results from both Dubinin-Radushkevich and optimised Dubinin-Astakhov treatment can also be found in [`./example/`](./example/).

+# Testing on example isotherm set

+Only a few isotherms successfully generted a Dubinin pore volume.